codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 #### Metrics in aggregated views

-Pipeline KPIs are available as line charts and list formats.
+Pipeline metrics (KPIs), are displayed in line charts and in list format.
-* The line charts visualize the detailed day-to-day values for the metric in the selected time range.
+* Line charts visualize the detailed day-to-day values for the metric in the selected time range.
-* The list formats display the average values for the metric, and also shows the fluctuations in the values compared to a reference time range.
+* List formats display the average values for the metric, and also shows the fluctuations in the values compared to a reference time range.
 The reference time range is the period of time that corresponds to and precedes the selected time range.

+{: .table .table-bordered .table-hover}
 |  Metric               |  Description|
 | --------------        | --------------|
 | **Success Rate**      | The average number of successful executions, in percentage. |